nolar/kopf/docs/resources.rst

 In all examples above, where the resource identifier is expected, it can be any name: plural, singular, kind, or a short name.
-As it is impossible to guess which one is which, the name is rememebered as is, and is later checked for all possible names of the specific resources once those are discovered:
+As it is impossible to guess which one is which, the name is remembered as is, and is later checked for all possible names of the specific resources once those are discovered:

 .. code-block:: python